Kortemme-Lab/coupled_moves-tutorial/README.rst

 Introduction
 ------------

-In this activity, you will utilize the Coupled Moves [NO2015]_ protocol within Rosetta to find mutations capable of redesigning enzyme specificity for an alternate target ligand
+In this activity, you will utilize the Coupled Moves [NO2015]_ protocol within Rosetta to find mutations capable of redesigning enzyme specificity for an alternate target ligand.

 Coupled Moves utilizes a flexible backbone modeling approach, achieving a better performance than a comparable fixed backbone method for 16 out of 17 tested benchmark cases [NO2015]_.